opensearch-project/documentation-website/_api-reference/ingest-apis/processors/convert.md

 # Convert

 The `convert` processor converts a field in a document to a different type, for example, a string to an integer or an integer to a string.
 For an array field, all values in the array are converted.
-The syntax for the `convert` processor is:
+The following is the syntax for the `convert` processor:

 ```json
 {